rybla/riib11.github.io/_posts/2021-08-24-god-under-science.md

 ---

-Two years ago, I described a view I was developing that science is grounded in an implicit monotheism in this Metagnosis episode:
+Two years ago, I described a view I was developing that science is grounded in an implicit monotheism:
 [On God: Science and Modernity](https://metagnosis.simplecast.com/episodes/on-god-science-modernity).
-This essay serves as a short exposition of a more developed version of this
-view: Monotheistic Foundation for the Epistemology of Science.
+This essay is a short exposition of a more developed version of this view: A Monotheistic Foundation for the Epistemology of Science.

 ## Two Axioms

-The basis for the epistemology of science can be formulated as having two
+The epistemology of science can be formulated as having two axioms:
-axioms:

 - The axiom of an _universal objectivity_: the universe (everything that can be observed) is objective